 Lefties publishes a list of all its manufacturers and many of its processing facilities on its corporate website, the Inditex group.
 It aims to create value in every worker of its suppliers and manufacturers.

 Lefties used to employ Turkish sweatshops in Istanbul, where workers were forced to work without being paid.
 Modern slavery and child labor cases involving Lefties in Brazilian factories were previously reported.

 Lefties now cares more about its suppliers with higher transparency and worker empowerment initiatives.
 But the brand still doesn't pay a living wage across its supply chain.

-The 2021 Fashion Transparency Index gave Lefties a score of only 36% based on how much the group discloses about its social and environmental policies, practices, and impacts.
+The 2022 Fashion Transparency Index gave Lefties a score of 43% based on how much the group discloses about its social and environmental policies, practices, and impacts.